 The Clinical Data Access Group, or CDAG, concept was created in order to segregate 42 CFR Part 2 program treatment information from non-Part 2 program information.
 A CDAG is a group of SmartCare programs that can share information without requiring an authorization from the client.
 Mental health programs, which are not Part 2 programs, must abide by HIPAA regulations.
 This allows them to share treatment information for coordination of care without a specific authorization from the client.
 Substance use disorder programs, which are Part 2 programs, must abide by the more stringent 42 CFR regulations, which requires an authorization by the client before sharing information with another provider.
 Since a provider (e.g. legal entity/agency) often has multiple SmartCare programs they document to, each SUDS legal entity had their own CDAG.

-February 2024 changes to 42 CFR do not change this.
+February 2024 changes to 42 CFR do not impact this.
 A client must still authorize disclosure of information from Part 2 programs.

 Inquiry Screen and Part 2 Access Programs